jdlib/JDBX/UserGuide.md

 In JDBC executing a query returns a result set.
 Given a result set you will loop over its rows, extract values from the rows and return the values in appropriate form.

-JDBX applies the builder pattern and functional programming to avoid most of the boilerplate code needed in JDBC.
+JDBX uses the builder pattern and functional programming to avoid most of the boilerplate code needed in JDBC.

 **Example 1:** Extract a list of beans from a result set